lmEshoo/fpga-CORDIC-final/README.md

 # fpga-CORDIC-final
-this takes a user input and outputs the sine and cosine ( implementation on Xilinx Spartan 3E )
+final project for my ECE424 Digital System Design with VHDL. this takes a user input and outputs the sine and cosine on LCD ( implementation on Xilinx Spartan 3E )

 uses this: [lmEshoo/fpga-cordic-method](https://github.com/lmEshoo/fpga-cordic-method)